rxaviers/cldr-data-downloader/DCO.md

 using your real name (sorry, no pseudonyms or anonymous contributions).
 Committing with `git commit -s` will add the sign-off at the end of the commit message for you.

-If you are a developer who is authorized to contribute to cldr-data on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
+If you are a developer who is authorized to contribute to cldr-data-downloader on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
 If not, then please use a personal email address.